ABSP-methylation-tool/ABSP/README.md

 ## Availability

 ABSP was developed on a Windows machine but is functional on MacOS and Linux devices.
-Please note that on Linux machine, the installation of packages at the first opening of ABSP can take a long time.
+Please note that on Linux machine, the packages installation at the first opening of ABSP can take a long time.

 <br>